• Skip to main content

 HIIT #2

-After a warm-up, do 15 sets of the following intervals to total 15-minutes.
+After a warm-up, do 15 sets of the following intervals for a total of 15 minutes.

 Use whatever cardio method you enjoy.